Welcome to the first lesson of learning about SEO!

 This simple example is how a search engine like Google or Bing essentially works.
 Except the librarian is sophisticated software and the information available isn’t just the books in the library it’s web pages on the internet.
 A search engine then looks at your request and has a particular set of rules, attributes, and processes that will help you get the information you want and make you feel satisfied.

 However, in real life, the librarian hasn’t read every single book or be able to scan through every single one to help answer your question.
 A search engine does just that.
 It’s quite remarkable when you think about it.

 Just imagine you work on the Google search team, and you need to figure out what algorithm or rules you’ll need to return a helpful search results page.
 How would you go about it?
 What kind of rules would you want to ensure people kept using your search engine?
-What cues would you take from content that say “this is great content that is useful!”
+What cues would you take from the content that says “this is great content that is useful!”
 It’s a fun exercise to think about, and the difficulty of this job gives you a great sense of appreciation.
 Google has been at it for 20 years and is the king of search engines for most countries around the world.
 They didn’t get there by accident.